LinxiFan/WoB-turker-instruction/instructions.md

 | Panda Express 	| 200 North Spring Street, Los Angeles 	|
 | coffee        	| downtown Seattle                     	|

-Click **Preview completed questions** button to verify the list of completed templates before you click **Submit**.
-If you have a typo in the table, correct the entry and press **Preview completed questions** again.
+Please carefully verify the completed questions before you click **submit**.
+Upon submission, you will receive a confirmation code, which you should copy and paste back to the Mechanical Turk page.

 # Examples